 FLTV 280 Writing for Animation (4): Focuses on the writing process unique to the animation industry, with a special emphasis on cable and television episodic formats.
 Students will learn how to develop premises, characters and themes that target the highly specific demographic segments served by this globally popular genre.
 The course will also build on the fundamental concepts of visual storytelling to help students understand how to create feature-length animated stories that appeal to all four segments of the film-going audience, thereby giving these stories the broadest possible market appeal.
-Prerequisite: FLTV 211 or 212
+Prerequisite: FLTV 110

-FLTV 296 Special Topics (1-4): Addresses a select topic at the freshman level for the Department of Film and Television based on special circumstances and opportunities.
+FLTV 296 Special Topics (1-4): Addresses a select topic at the sophomore level for the Department of Film and Television based on special circumstances and opportunities.
 Content may vary; specific topics listed in course schedule.
 May be repeated with new content for additional credit.
+Unit count will be fixed (non-variable) at the time of registration.

 FLTV 299 Directed Study (1-4): Lower division independent study in consultation with an advisor.
 May be repeated for additional credit to a maximum of 4 units.
 See policy listed above.
+Unit count will be fixed (non-variable) at the time of registration.